finos/common-domain-model/documentation/source/documentation.rst

 Product Qualification
 ^^^^^^^^^^^^^^^^^^^^^

 **Product qualification is inferred from the economic terms of the product** instead of explicitly naming the product type.
 The CDM uses a set of Product Qualification functions to achieve this purpose.
-These functions can be identified as those annotated with ``[qualification Product]``.
+These functions are identified with a ``[qualification Product]`` annotation.

 A Product Qualification function applies a taxonomy-specific business logic to identify if the product attribute values, as represented by the product's economic terms, match the specified criteria for the product named in that taxonomy.
 For example, if a certain set of attributes are populated and others are absent, then that specific product type is inferred.
 The Product Qualification function name in the CDM begins with the word ``Qualify`` followed by an underscore ``_`` and then the product type from the applicable taxonomy  (also separated by underscores).